MarkFern/VBA-Docs/Language/Concepts/Getting-Started/type-conversion-functions.md

 - **CStr(**_expression_**)**
 - **CVar(**_expression_**)**

-The required _expression_ argument is any string expression or numeric expression.
+The required _expression_ argument is any [string expression](../../glossary/vbe-glossary.md#string-expression) or [numeric expression](../../glossary/vbe-glossary.md#numeric-expression) that evaluates to a valid value.

 ## Return types